In the valley of the blind, the one-eyed man is king.

 The Age of Information Overload.

-Being able to properly filter, understand, and validate Information
+The ability to properly filter, understand, and validate Information is

-The skills necessary for survival have now evolved from strength to knowledge.
-Information is now so plentiful that the key to survival is no longer the acquisition of information but rather the ability to properly filter or weed-out extraneous information.
+For the first 300,000 has been usurped by the use of knowledge and information.
+However, information is now so plentiful that the key to survival is no longer the acquisition of information years of human evolution, physical strength was the primary skill necessary for survival.
+For the past 10,000 years, the need for physical strength but rather the ability to properly filter (or weed-out) extraneous information.
 Knowing what to ignore has becoming as important as what you know.
 Being able to clearly see and comprehend relevant information has become the key to survival.

 While comprehension is an art, reading is a use of vision that was NOT originally in our evolutionary makeup.
 Instead we have taken our binary perspective of "us versus them" or "food versus predator" and refined that into a multiplicity of terms and labels to give that "airy nothingness a local habitation and a name" which we call words.